Cannabidiol (CBD) product use prohibited (Sandia Daily News Article dated April 30, 2018)

 DOE revised form DOE F 5631.29, Security Termination Statement and Security Termination Briefing (SEC225)

 DOE has published a revision dated 04/2018 to DOE Form 5631.29, Security Termination Statement and Security Termination Statement (SEC225).
-A copy of the updated form is attached and can also be located at the Security Toolcart in the Briefings section.
+A copy of the updated form is attached and can also be located at the Security Toolcart.
 All other editions are obsolete and will no longer be accepted as of June 1, 2018.
-Questions to Security Connection at email@example.com or call 505-845-1321 from any phone.
+Questions to Security Connection at firstname.lastname@example.org or call 505-845-1321 from any phone.